mia-platform/crud-service/README.md

            --env CRUD_MAX_LIMIT=200 \
            --mount type=bind,source=$(pwd)/tests/collectionDefinitions,target=/home/node/app/collections \
            --publish 3000:3000 \
-           crud-service:latest
+           <your-crud-service-image-name>:latest
 ```

-Please note that, in this case, the list of environment variables must be included when running the service.
+Please note that you can mount the `.env` file with your CRUD Service configuration instead of manually including the environment variables in the command.

 ### How to use it